How Does White Supremacy Survive an Education?

 Soon after he was identified, accused domestic terrorist James Alex Fields Jr.’s early Nazi sympathies were made public by his high school history teacher, Derek Weimer.
-If educators in this country-- particularly white educators, of which I am one-- weren’t already thinking about Fields’ school experience, that did it.
+If educators in this country ― particularly white educators, of which I am one ― weren’t already thinking about Fields’ school experience, that did it.

 I am certain that Weimer did everything he could to teach history well, including teaching histories of genocide in such a way that his students wouldn’t feel a sense of kinship with the perpetrators.
 But given Fields’ radicalization, given that he is not at all alone, and given that so many white liberals have seized on the superficially defiant but ultimately self-soothing hashtag #ThisIsNotUs, we have to conclude that white supremacy survives the education we offer.
 Weimar says as much: “This was something that was growing in him.
 I admit I failed.
 I tried my best.”

-I assume we—meaning white educators who acknowledge our country’s origins in and consistent history of racial violence—are all trying our best.
+I assume we — meaning white educators who acknowledge our country’s origins in and consistent history of racial violence — are all trying our best.
 And, “our best” suffers from our confusion about how to approach the enormity of the problem.
 We know that “white supremacy” means both the explicitly racist beliefs of someone like Fields, which we think maybe could be taught away, and the very fabric of our society.
 We may have a sense that “hearts and minds” work doesn’t work; we may be convinced that only systems-level solutions can begin to solve this systems-level problem, and, not being legislators, feel that all we can really do is vote and call our representatives on every lunch break.

 As far as those options go, we are likely right about our inefficacy, and that is demoralizing as hell.
 But those aren’t our only possibilities for influence.

 In a recent twitter thread, Gene Demby of NPR’s Code Switch put this beautifully, grounded in a different context: the dinner table.
 He acknowledges that we aren’t going to suddenly convince our racist uncle of the inherently equal worth of all people, but we can make it unacceptable for him to spout his bullshit.
-He says that this, over and over again, with everyone’s racist uncles--and more importantly, in the presence of our nieces and nephews-- is what makes explicit racism socially unacceptable, which makes space for people of color to live their lives in public, and that does matter.
+He says that this, over and over again, with everyone’s racist uncles―and more importantly, in the presence of our nieces and nephews― is what makes explicit racism socially unacceptable, which makes space for people of color to live their lives in public, and that does matter.
 It isn’t about hearts and minds, but norms and power.

 As white educators, we can do something about norms and power.
 Our schools and classrooms, like the nation’s dinner tables, are mini moral worlds over which we exercise major—not omnipotent, but major—influence.
 We construct and uphold the default discourse of these spaces.
 In talking with fellow educators, including white ones desperate to do better, a few practices emerged as being in urgent need of our attention and commitment.

-1. Refusing to hold the assholes of history to the assumed standards of their time:
+1. Refusing to hold the a**holes of history to the assumed standards of their time:

 When we present colonizers, enslavers, and segregationists as people who were simply misguided by the times in which they lived, we feed our current “but, both sides!” discourse problem.
 “That’s just what they believed” is infinitely extendible, and deeply harmful when the beliefs in question go unexamined.
 Can we literally teach Karl Popper’s resolution to the Paradox of Tolerance and John Rawl’s similar conclusions—roughly that an otherwise tolerant society has a duty to be intolerant of intolerance, in order to preserve itself?
 Possibly not.
 But we can teach students that anyone who argues, in any era, that those different from them should have fewer rights is straight-up wrong.
 We can reject the canonization of “belief” and help our students distinguish between beliefs like “all people have inherent worth and deserve protection from violence” and “some people are worth less, and may be harmed with impunity.”